 Apprentices who have signed an Apprentice Agreement with their employers and are registered with the State Apprenticeship Advisory Council may submit their record of work and classroom hours to the State Apprenticeship Council secretary to receive a Certificate of Completion recognized across the country.

 The journeyman electrician examination is administered at the Richard M. Flynn Fire Academy in Concord on the third Tuesday in January, April, July and October.
-Applications to take the exam are due at the NH Bureau of Electrical Safety and Licensing office six weeks prior to the exam date.
+Applications to take the exam are due at the NH Joint Board of Licensure and Certification office six weeks prior to the exam date.

 In May 2000 the NH Electricians' Licensing Board made registration of electrical apprentice programs with the State Apprenticeship Council voluntary for employers.
 As a result, some electrical apprentices work for employers whose apprenticeship programs have not been approved or registered by the NH State Apprenticeship Advisory Council.